benwilcock/backstage-plugin-backchat/README.md

 From the project's root folder (in your terminal) run `docker compose up -d`.
 This will run [LocalAI](https://localai.io) and [ChatbotUI](https://github.com/mckaywrigley/chatbot-ui) in the background on your PC.

+Once started, you can check the ChatbotUI GUI is available by pointing your browser at [http://localhost:3001](http://localhost:3001).

 ## Step 4: Add The Backchat Plugin To You Backstage Instance

 Use yarn to add the plugin to your Backstage instance.